mgreter/libsass/docs/api-compiler.md

 The split between parse, compile and render is done because there are cases where we might want to omit certain phases.
-One example would be the init phase for a watcher to get all includes first.
+One example would be to only execute the init phase for a watcher to get all includes first, before triggering the first compilation.

 ### Compiler entry point

 Every compiler must have one entry point.
 This can either be a file or a data entry point.
-See (import api)[api-import.md] for further details.
+See [import api][api-import.md] for further details.

 ### Writing output files